Junkers G 24 floatplane

 The Canadian helicopter is one of the most widely used helicopters in the world.

-Hovercrafts are capable of traveling at high speed above the surface of water.
+Hovercraft are capable of travelling at high speed above the surface of water.

 Spitfire was a legendary British single-seat military aircraft used in World War II.